 Over the 15 years I’ve authored this site I’ve kept a low profile.
 I preferred to draw attention to the people who made up the actual Dayton code-breaking project.
 I’m now comfortable in writing a bit more about my history and association with this story.

 The Research Director of the US Naval Computing Machine Laboratory was my father, Joseph Desch (or as nearly everyone around him called him, Joe).
 I am the only child of Joe and Dorothy Desch, born in 1950.
-As those who have heard me speak about this topic know, or who have read the story as written by Jim DeBrosse, at the time of my father’s death in 1987 he had maintained a strict loyalty to the many Oaths of Secrecy he took in early in the years leading to World War II.
-Fortunately, however, my father had dropped many clues–all vague and some even misleading–in the years I spent listening to his stories.
+As those who have heard me speak about this topic or who have read the story as written by Jim DeBrosse, know that at the time of my father’s death in 1987 I had only curiosity and a few clues, not much else.
+He had maintained a strict loyalty to the many Oaths of Secrecy he took in early in the years leading to World War II.
+Fortunately, however, my father had dropped many hints–all vague and some even misleading–in the years I spent listening to his stories.

 Because of a fledgeling curiousity whether there was anything to my father’s teasings, and spurred on by his colleagues and then the project veterans, I’ve spent these last 25 years tracking down leads, visiting libraries and the National Archives, and more.
 In late 2001 I launched this web site.
 As a result I’ve learned that I love web site construction, maintenance and migration (e.g., HTML to PHP, WordPress, etc.).
 I probably never would have pursued this topic were it not to launch and maintain the Dayton Codebreakers website.
 In addition my background in both the sciences and the liberal arts helped me spend hours reading military, mathematical and technological history.